The Real American Folk Song (is a Rag)

 "The Real American Folk Song (is a Rag)" is a 1918 song composed by George Gershwin, with lyrics by Ira Gershwin.

 It was the first song by the Gershwin brothers to be performed on Broadway, where it was introduced by Nora Bayes in the 1918 musical Ladies First.
+The song was first published in June 1958, although the copyright date on the publication (Gershwin Publishing Corporation, Plate 118–5) is 1959.
+In 1992, it was included at the beginning of the second act of Crazy for You.